AnatoliiAA/blog-app/README.md

 # Blog App

-This App was created using create-react-app with redux-typescript template.
+This App was created using create-react-app with redux-typescript template.\
-The app is hosted here [https://blog-app-76db4.web.app/](https://blog-app-76db4.web.app/)
+The app is hosted here [https://blog-app-76db4.web.app/](https://blog-app-76db4.web.app/)\
+Check it out :)

 ## How to install locally